 For the Gravy:

-- Canola oil for the skillet, plus 2 tablespoons of bacon fat
+- One-half inch of cooking oil (canola, vegetable) for the skillet, plus 2 tablespoons of bacon drippings

-Use a rubber mallet to pound the thicker part of the chicken breasts between two sheets of plastic wrap until breast is flattened and even.
-Remember you're not tenderizing - just making them even.
-Cut in half if large.
+Use a rubber mallet to gently pound the thicker part of the chicken breasts between two sheets of plastic wrap until breast is flattened and even.
+Cut in half to make 8 cutlets, and season both sides with Cajun seasoning.
 Place a rack over a baking sheet covered with paper towels; set aside.

 Whisk together the flour, salt and pepper; remove and set aside 1/4 cup of the seasoned flour mixture for the gravy.
-Lightly sprinkle the flattened chicken breasts with water, then the Cajun seasoning and dredge them in the remaining flour, shaking to remove the excess flour.
-Reserve the flour.
-Let them rest at room temperature for about 10 minutes.
-Just before cooking the chicken, dredge them into the flour again if desired, shaking off excess.
+Beat the cup of milk with 2 large eggs for an egg wash.
+Dip the chicken into the seasoned flour, the egg wash and back in the flour, shaking to remove any excess flour.
+Let cutlets rest at room temperature for about 10 minutes.

-Remove all of the oil from the skillet except for 1/4 cup (or transfer 1/4 cup of pan drippings into a new skillet), and over medium heat, sprinkle in the 1/4 cup of reserved seasoned flour a little at a time.
+Remove all of the oil from the skillet except for 1/4 cup, and over medium heat, sprinkle in the 1/4 cup of reserved seasoned flour a little at a time.
 Cook, stirring constantly until a light blond color.
-Slowly whisk in the milk until fully incorporated and until mixture begins to thicken.
-Bring to a boil, reduce heat and let cook for a few minutes.
-Add additional milk or water if needed to reach desired consistency.
-Taste, season with salt and plenty of pepper.
+Slowly whisk in 1-1/2 cups of milk until fully incorporated and until mixture begins to thicken.
+Bring to a boil, reduce heat and let cook for a few minutes, adding additional milk, if needed, to reach desired consistency.
+Taste, season with salt and plenty of pepper and adjust as needed.

 Place a piece of chicken on each plate and spoon a bit of the gravy across the center of the chicken.
 Serve immediately with homemade mashed potatoes and a green vegetable.

-Tip: Remove 1/4 cup of the pan drippings and start the gravy in another skillet while the last batch of chicken is cooking to speed things up.
-Brining makes a difference so if you have time, brine the chicken in advance.
+Tip: To substitute for self rising flour, use 2 cups of all purpose flour with 1-1/2 teaspoons of baking powder; add salt and pepper and proceed as above.
+To speed up the process, remove 1/4 cup of the pan drippings and start the gravy in another skillet while the last batch of chicken is cooking.
+Brining also makes a difference with chicken, so if you have time, brine the chicken in advance.
 Place into a zipper bag filled with water and 2 tablespoons of kosher salt for about 2 hours.
 Drain well and proceed.

 Saltine Variation: Increase flour to 4 cups and season with salt and pepper; take out 1/4 cup of the seasoned flour and set that aside for the gravy.
 Divide the remaining seasoned flour into 2 bowls.
 Crush one sleeve of saltine crackers fine and mix with one bowl of the flour.
-Whisk together 1 cup of milk with one egg.
+Whisk together milk and egg.
 Dredge the chicken in the seasoned flour.
-Dip into the milk and egg mixture and dredge in the cracker crumb mixture.
+Dip into the egg wash and dredge in the cracker crumb mixture.
 Set on a rack until ready to fry.